 - 4.3.
-It will not be a short-term let if it falls into the below criteria - (a) if the guest (a person occupying property for the purposes of a short-term let) uses the accommodation as their only or principal home, - (b) the guest is - - (i) an immediate family member of the host (the Order provides that a person ("A") is an immediate family member of another person ("B") if A is :-
+It will not be a short-term let if it falls into the below criteria - - (a) if the guest (a person occupying property for the purposes of a shortterm let) uses the accommodation as their only or principal home - (b) the guest is - - (i) an immediate family member of the host if they are: - Your partner (spouse, civil partner or someone you live with as if you were married to them) - You or your partner's parent or grandparent, child or grandchild or brother or sister - The partner of one of your parents or grandparents, children or grandchildren, or brothers or sisters an immediate family member of the host (the Order provides that a person ("A") is an immediate family member of another person ("B") if A is :in a qualifying relationship with B;

-- in a qualifying relationship with B; - a qualifying relative of B; - a qualifying relative of a person who is in a qualifying relationship with B or - in a qualifying relationship with a qualifying relative of B.
+a qualifying relationship with B;

+a qualifying relative of a person who is in a qualifying

+relationship with B or

+in a qualifying relationship with a qualifying relative of B.
-Two people are in a qualifying relationship with one another if they are: -

-- married to each other;
+Two people are in a qualifying relationship with one another if they are: - married to each other;

-- in a civil partnership with each other;

-- living together as though they were married.
+in a civil partnership with each other; living together as though they were married.